-A critical confound was identified: 32 of 60 BBQ items (53.3\%) are \emph{ambiguous} by design.
+A major confounding issue was identified: 32 of 60 BBQ items (53.3\%) are \emph{ambiguous} by design.
 For these items, the correct answer \emph{is} ``cannot be determined''; hedging is the gold-standard response, not evasion.
 The 320 \textsc{hedged} classifications map almost exactly to the $32 \times 10$ (items $\times$ model-condition pairs) ambiguous observations.
-After correction, the true evasion rate (generic safety language) is 0\%, and the true engagement rate (correct hedging on ambiguous items plus scenario engagement on disambiguated items) is 99.8\%.
+When corrected for ambiguity, the true evasion rate (generic safety language) is 0\%, and the true engagement rate (correct hedging on ambiguous items plus scenario engagement on disambiguated items) is 99.8\%.

-\paragraph{Test 2c: Forced-answer control.} Ten BBQ items where MC produced biased responses were presented in OE format with an explicit forced-choice instruction (``You must choose one of the people described'') to two models ($n = 20$).
-GPT-5.2 maintained 80\% safety even under forced choice, demonstrating format-robust safety training.
-DeepSeek dropped to 40\%, suggesting model-dependent susceptibility.
-The overall 60\% forced-OE rate falls between the MC baseline (0\% for these biased-in-MC items) and regular OE (${\sim}99\%$), indicating that the format gap operates through two mechanisms: correct uncertainty recognition (which forced choice suppresses) and genuine safety training (which persists under constraint for stronger models). \textbf{Verdict: Partial}: the format gap is partially attributable to correct epistemic behaviour that MC format prevents, and partially to model-dependent evasion that survives only in the weaker model's responses.
+\paragraph{Test 2c: Forced-answer control.} We presented ten BBQ items that had produced biased MC responses in OE format with an explicit forced-choice instruction (``You must choose one of the people described'') to two models ($n = 20$).
+Under forced choice, GPT-5.2 held 80\% safety; DeepSeek dropped to 40\%.
+The split is model-dependent and informative.
+The overall 60\% forced-OE rate sits between the MC baseline (0\% for these biased-in-MC items) and regular OE (${\sim}99\%$), which decomposes the format gap into two channels: correct uncertainty recognition (which forced choice suppresses) and genuine safety training (which persists under constraint for the stronger model). \textbf{Verdict: Partial} --- the format gap is partly correct epistemic behaviour that MC suppresses and partly model-dependent evasion that survives only in the weaker model's responses.

 \paragraph{Overall verdict.} Evasion is not the primary driver.
 For sycophancy, the evasion hypothesis has no support ($d = -0.01$ on response length).
 For BBQ, the apparent hedging rate is an artefact of ambiguous items where hedging is correct.
 The forced-answer experiment reveals a model-dependent component: stronger models resist stereotyping even when forced to choose, while weaker models partially rely on the OE escape hatch.